yogsototh/Scratch/multi/blog/2011-01-03-Why-I-sadly-won-t-use-coffeescript.md

 fr:     - de se souvenir de lancer un script à chaque session de codage ;
 fr:     - d'apprendre un autre language proche de ruby.

-en: The last one is definitively the biggest problem for me.
+en: The last two point were definitively really problematic for me.
-fr: Le dernier point étant de mon point de vue le plus gros problème.
+fr: Les deux derniers points étant de mon point de vue les plus problématiques.

 en: But even if I'll have to work alone, I certainly won't use CoffeeScript either.
-CoffeeScript is a third party and any of their update can break my code.
-I experienced this kind of situation many times, and it is very annoying.
-Far more than coding with a bad syntax.
+en: CoffeeScript is a third party and any of their update can break my code.
+en: I experienced this kind of situation many times, and it is very annoying.
+en: Far more than coding with a bad syntax.
 fr: Mais même si j'avais à travailler seul, je n'utiliserai certainement pas CoffeeScript.
-Il s'agit d'un tier dont la moindre mise à jour pourrait rendre mon code inutilisable.
-Cette situation m'est déjà arrivée plusieurs fois et c'est très désagrable.
-Beaucoup plus que coder avec une mauvaise syntaxe.
+fr: Il s'agit d'un tier dont la moindre mise à jour pourrait rendre mon code inutilisable.
+fr: Cette situation m'est déjà arrivée plusieurs fois et c'est très désagrable.
+fr: Beaucoup plus que coder avec une mauvaise syntaxe.

 ## Digression

 en: I am sad.
-en: I wanted so much to program Javascript like Ruby.
+en: I wanted so much to program on Web Client with a Ruby-like syntax.
 en: But in the end I think it is not for me.
 en: I have to use the _horrible_ javascript syntax for now.
 en: At least I would have preferred a complete `ruby2js` script for example[^2].